Paulescu/text-embedding-evaluation/README.md

 There are many embedding models, both open and proprietary, so the question is:

-> What embedding model is best form my problem? 🤔
+> What embedding model is best for you problem? 🤔

 In this repository you can find an evaluation script that helps you find the right embedding model for your use case.